xcart/xc5-manual/en/general_setup/new_upgrade.md

 ## Upgrades and updates

 Since the adoption by X-Cart of the [four-sequence versioning scheme](http://devs.x-cart.com/en/misc/x-cart_versions.html#x-cart-53x-versioning), in which the first two sequences of digits in the version identifier represent the major version, the third sequence - the minor version, and the fourth sequence - the build version (bugfix release), we had to change X-Cart's upgrade system a little bit to accomodate the changes.
-As a result, X-Cart now uses two types of upgrades:
+As a result, X-Cart now uses two types of version upgrades:

    * **major upgrade** - an upgrade resulting in the increase of the first three sequences of digits in the version number (major/minor version numbers); for example, an upgrade from 5.0.13 to 5.1.3, or from 5.2.16 to 5.2.20, or from 5.3.1.6 to 5.3.2.0.